 Feathered Fabrics

-Collecting feathers from the ostrich is the removal of dead material and is the equivalent to cutting fingernails causing no pain to the bird.
-It could be a very functional interior textile, as well as a new solution to the fashion industry, as the new ‘fur’, without all the death usually associated with fur.
+Collecting feathers from the ostrich is the removal of dead material and is the equivalent of cutting fingernails, causing no pain to the bird.
+It could be a very functional interior textile, as well as a new solution to the fashion industry, as the new ‘fur’, without the slaughter of animals, associated with fur.

-Currently, in the worldwide ostrich farming industry, the animal’s main purpose is to be slaughtered after only one year for their nutrient-rich meat.
+In the ostrich farming industry, the animal’s main purpose is to be slaughtered after one year, for their nutrient-rich meat.
 After spending only a couple of weeks in Oudtshoorn, South Africa talking to farmers and locals, the issue was clear that there was a need for change within the ostrich farming industry.
 Introducing an alternative industry where the ostriches are only kept for their feathers, could mean that they could live their full lifespan while providing feathers without deterioration in quality for up to 35-40 years.

-By harnessing the qualities of the feathers and creating a new craft through these feathered textiles, it could not only save many animals lives but also could create a new industry of economic value to the small deserted town of Oudtshoorn.
+By harnessing the quality of the feathers and creating a new craft through these feathered textiles, it could not only save many animals' lives but also could create a new industry of economic value in the small town of Oudtshoorn.

 Handwoven ostrich feather textiles.
 The feathers themselves are woven into the warp while creating this very special textile.
 Only the natural (un-dyed) ostrich feathers are used, sourced from the 150-year-old industry in Oudtshoorn in South Africa.